mayfair, london (an insider’s guide)

 The history of Mayfair, London

-the may fair – where mayfair got its name
+The May Fair – where Mayfair got its name

 The area known today as Mayfair, London, first rose to prominence in the late seventeenth century, and has been a fashionable residential district for over three centuries.
 The area got its name from the annual “May Fair” set up by King James II, which ran from 1686 to 1764 in what is now Shepherd Market.
 The market is named after the architect Edward Shepherd, not after the May Fair’s produce!
-The fair was however renowned for being a hotbed of boisterous and unruly happenings in its day but now Shepherd Market is a charming little square with narrow side streets where you will find independent boutiques, restaurants and impressive Victorian pubs.
+The fair was renowned for being a hotbed of boisterous and unruly happenings in its day but now Shepherd Market is a charming little square with narrow side streets where you will find independent boutiques, restaurants and impressive Victorian pubs.

-the grosvenor family’s pivotal role in mayfair’s history
+The Grosvenor family’s pivotal role in Mayfair’s history

 One of the key developments in Mayfair’s evolution was the building of Grosvenor Square in the 1720s, by the Grosvenor family – whose name is still associated with many of Mayfair’s most famous landmarks.
 The Square was a short carriage-ride to the most important destinations of the time: St James’s Palace, the Theatre Royal in Covent Garden (now the Royal Opera House) and parliament, alongside clubs, coffee houses and more nefarious establishments.
 This prime location quickly made it a favourite base for the country’s most powerful families.
 As the series Bridgerton colourfully captures, this world of exotic fabrics and luxurious fashion solidified the area’s reputation as the home of luxury in London.